Privacy Policy

 4.1 Wearable wellness data

-If you connect an approved wearable source, we may process selected categories of data that you authorize, which in the current pilot may include data derived from Oura such as:
+If you connect an approved wearable source, we may process selected categories of data that you authorize.
+In the current pilot, this may include data derived from Oura, such as:

 • sleep summaries and sleep stage information;